Authing/docs/docs/en/reference/sdk-for-php/authentication/README.md

 AuthenticationClient().updateEmail(email, emailCode, oldEmail, oldEmailCode)

 > If the user has already bound the email, by default, the original email (the email bound to the current account) and the current email (the email to be bound) need to be verified at the same time.
 If the currently email bound to user A is 123456@gmail.com, and user A wants to change it to 1234567@gmail.com, then both email need to be verified at the same time.
-Developers can also choose not to turn on "Verify original mailbox", which can be turned off in the security information client under the settings directory of the Approw console.
+Developers can also choose not to turn on "Verify original mailbox", which can be turned off in the security information client under the settings directory of the Authing console.
 To bind an email for the first time, please use the bindEmail interface.

 #### Parameter